 Vatican Museums, the Sistine Chapel, and St. Peter’s Basilica

-What we call the Vatican Museums were, from the 1400s on, the sprawling Papal Palaces where the Popes used to live, dine, receive ambassadors, study late into the night, and entertain.
-The Palaces are not unified architecturally: they are the product of hundreds of years of changing tastes and styles, and a reflection of unfolding needs and concerns.
+We call them the Vatican Museums.
+But they started (in the 1400s) as sprawling palaces where the Pope lived, dined, received ambassadors, studied late into the night, and entertained.
+The palaces are not unified architecturally: they are the product of hundreds of years of changing tastes and styles, and a reflection of unfolding needs and concerns.

 During our visit, we’ll focus on an ancient Greek and Roman sculpture gallery, founded by Pope Julius II in the early 1500s.
 Many visitors will recognize Laocoon, the Trojan high priest, as he attempts to disentangle himself and his two sons from a pair of serpents.
 This ancient sculpture is just one of many world-famous artworks in the Vatican collections.
 Others will be stunned by the so-called Apollo Belvedere, an ancient Roman sculpture which inspired later artists like Michelangelo and Bernini!